RafalCho02/Fash-Cards/README.md

 # Fash-Cards
 Flash Cards is a perfect program when you learn new words in a foreign language.
 It will facilitate and improve your learning.
 You can easily upload your own word database to the program.
+The base for German-English flashcards is loaded there as standard

 What the application looks like: